ScintillaLuz/scintillaluz.github.io/_projects/2019-01-28-bancamp-homepage-redesign.md

 ### Step One, Hero Banner

 Before anything, I worked on the full-width banner to repurpose it.
 From the brief, it was to fit three or more *Daily* headlines, and the current Weekly episode.
 I started playing with big headlines on flat-coloured backgrounds, animated slideshows, and tiled grids.
 We called this module ***the carousel***.
-My soft spot was for galleries with bright colours and full blown photographs, but considering mobile web performances we opted for a static carousel.
+My soft spot was for galleries with bright colours and full blown photographs, but considering mobile web performance we opted for a static carousel.

 <p style="font-size: 94%; color: #777777; margin-top: 35px; font-style: italic;"><span style="color: #333333;"><strong>Below: rejected early proposals.</strong></span> The layouts were balanced and catchy, but we wanted to present all the content at once, also avoiding performance issues. – <span style="color: #333333;">
 click on the images to enlarge</span></p>